 And, just as I did when we visited Volcanos National Park in Hawaii recently, I reflected on the legacy of those who set aside private lands for public enjoyment in such a generous and longstanding commitment to future generations.

 As in many of the parks, it’s easy in Grand Teton to drive a loop through the center of the park that offers easy access to memorable views, plenty of wildlife, and loads of history.
 So families with children, those with disabilities, and older adults can take full advantage.

-Scenic Jenny Lake is everybody’s favorite day hike in the Tetons.
+If you’re not sure what to do in the Tetons, start here!
+Scenic Jenny Lake is everybody’s favorite day hike.
 That’s why it’s so important to arrive early or late in the day (see Insider tip above).
 Otherwise, you’ll wait for parking.

 Tip: Don’t miss the incredible four mile one-way North Jenny Lake Scenic Drive before or after your hike.
 The Jenny Lake overlook and Leigh/String Lake trailheads are picnic-perfect!

 Start at the Jenny Lake visitor center to snap a photo of the current wildflowers in bloom.
 They’re all posted for easy identification on the trail.

 Wherever you hike in Grand Teton, bring your bear spray!
 On our hike to Inspiration Point, we rounded a bend to see two ears poking up among the huckleberry vines in a lush valley.
 We backed away and headed the other direction up to Hidden Falls.

 But then, as we approached the falls, we came upon this incredible sight!

 This guy was so busy gorging on berries that he didn’t even notice us gawking at him.